nadluru/StrokeLesSeg/README.md

 #### Generate Predictions and Create Self-Training Dataset:

 For the experiments in the MSCSA paper, an additional Self-Training scheme is conducted using 300 hidden MRIs and pseudo-masks generated from the models of Default, DTK10, and Res U-Net schemes.
-To generate the Self-Training Dataset, follow these steps after completing the 5-fold cross-validation training of the Default, DTK10, and Res U-Net schemes on the default dataset:
+To generate the Self-Training Dataset, follow these steps in the project root directory after completing the 5-fold cross-validation training of the Default, DTK10, and Res U-Net schemes on the default dataset:

 ```
 bash predict.sh